IOC vs Existing Systems

 Batteries release stored energy during useful windows.

-IOC difference: IOC creates operating room by reducing avoidable or lower-priority demand inside safe envelopes.
+IOC difference: IOC creates useful operating margin by reducing or shifting eligible lower-priority demand inside safe envelopes.
+It is not stored energy.

 The IOC Test

-Ask one question: does the system create a persistent governed node at the physical boundary of an ordinary load?
+Ask one question: does the system create a persistent governed node at the physical boundary of an ordinary load, with local policy, dynamic priority, refusal, restoration, and proof?

 Identity